chef/chef-web-docs/content/licensing/accept.md

 - Chef InSpec \>= 4.0
 - Chef Habitat \>= 0.80

 These products are typically installed on a user's workstation.
-Two common methods for accepting the license are:

-1. `--chef-license <value>` argument passed to the command line invocation.
-1. `CHEF_LICENSE="<value>"` as an environment variable.
-    `<value>` can be specified as one of the following:
-    1. `accept` - Accepts the license and attempts to persist a marker file locally.
-Persisting these marker files means future invocations don't require accepting the license again.
-    1. `accept-silent` - Similar to `accept` except no messaging is sent to STDOUT
-    1. `accept-no-persist` - Similar to `accept-silent` except no marker file is persisted.
-Future invocation will require accepting the license again.
+You can accept the Chef EULA using a [command line option](#command-line-option) or [environment variable](#environment-variable).

 If no command line argument or environment variable is set, these products will attempt to request acceptance through an interactive prompt.
 If the prompt can't be displayed, then the product will fail with an exit code 172.